 (A) Please describe the HODE approach in more detail in the introductory section.

 We have expanded the discussion in the introduction.
+Add a comment to 3.1 about HODE.

 (B) The introduction would also benefit from an overview discussing different approaches of modelling cell populations with heterogeneous cell properties and from providing respective examples.
 E.g,